 Nope, the name’s not short for Jason, and it’s not Jase with an s.
 It’s ace with a J. My old man was a young ballplayer who had a thing for cards, and wanted to give his first born a name that rhymed with Ace.
 I’ve done my best to substantiate his decision.

-As stated above, the D is for Daniel, after the old man’s best childhood buddy and my surrogate uncle, Danny Kaninau.
-While Pop has yet to admit so, it’s pretty obvious that the first/middle name combo was selected as an homage to his favorite liquor at the time.
-He’s since stopped drinking.
+While Pop never admitted so, it’s pretty obvious that the name combo was selected as an homage to his favorite liquor at the time.
+He eventually stopped drinking.
 I’ve taken over.

 I was born in Honolulu on January 24th at about 9:12 PM Hawaiian Time.
 It was a balmy Friday night.
 The year was 1969, and the war in Vietnam was in full swing.
 Hawaii lost more guys in ‘69 than any other year.
 My Uncle Cip and Uncle Danny both grunted out tours that year, fortunately coming back in one piece.